You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 Does vitamin e oil clog pores?

 If you have oily or acne prone skin, pure vitamin E can potentially clog your pores.
-It’s typically fine for normal, dry and sensitive skin, however.
+Vitamin E oil is typically fine for normal, dry and sensitive skin, however.
+Skincare products that contain vitamin E as an ingredient can still work for all skin types.

 Vitamin E Oil for Face